 Watch Dr Darling's video (below)to see how weight distribution affects trailer stability:

 Caravan Weight Distribution - that ideal

 The diagram below shows where you should place light, medium and heavy items in a caravan for maximum towing stability:

 Motor Home Weight Distribution

-Motor homes (and fifth-wheel caravans) are far less susceptible to incorrect weight distribution, because, with wheels in each corner and no overhung hitches, they are inherently more stable than caravans.
+Motor homes (and fifth-wheel caravans) are far less susceptible to incorrect weight distribution as long as all such weight is within the vehicle originally intended loading area.
 Nevertheless is it still advisable to place heavy items low down in the middle of a motor home.
 Use a motor home roof rack for light items only.
 Never locate anything except bedding in the over-the-cab peak sleeping area of any campervan or motor home.